kwonus/Quelle-Obsolete/README.md

 user documentation itself is heavily biased in its syntax examples.
 Still, the search domain of the StandardQuelleDriver remains unbiased.

 Concise notes on how punctuation is used to represent Boolean expressions.
-More complete documentation is soon to be forthcoming.
+More complete documentation can be found
+[here]: https://github.com/kwonus/Quelle/blob/master/Quelle.md	"Quelle HMI Version 1.0"

+.

 ```
 a b (c d) // "(e f) g [h i] j" // "[k l]...m...(n o)" // "[(p q) r s] t" //"*men boy*"